 To the novice, any two dense texts (e.g. Heidegger vs. Hegel) are equally impenetrable.
 Same goes for most of the Marxist tradition, which has never shied from developing its own jargon.
 But this opacity to outsiders is a false equivalence; that is, it’s concealing a difference…

-Nikolai Gavrilovich Chernyshevsky was a Russian revolutionary renowned for his exposition of materialism.
+Nikolai Gavrilovich Chernyshevsky was a Russian revolutionary renowned for his presentation of the materialist point of view.

 Volume I of Hitler’s Mein Kampf [My Struggle] was published in 1925.
 Volume II was published in 1926.
 It’s important to bear these dates in mind because, according to historian David Schmitz, in 1933, when Hitler first became Chancellor of Germany, US officialdom was…